Join us for the the grand finale of our Summer of Michel Legrand series!

 With its jazzy Michel Legrand score, which earned him an Oscar nomination for Best Original Music, pastel paradise of costumes, and divine supporting cast (George Chakiris, Grover Dale, Danielle Darrieux, Michel Piccoli, and Gene Kelly), The Young Girls of Rochefort is a tribute to Hollywood optimism from sixties French cinema’s preeminent dreamer.
 (Synopsis courtesy Janus Films/The Criterion Collection)

-Nominated for Oscar (1969) for Best Music, Score of a Musical Picture (Original or Adaptation)
+Nominated for an Oscar in 1969 for Best Music, Score of a Musical Picture (Original or Adaptation)

 “[The Young Girls of Rochefort] has charm, sustained human observation, mixed with catchy music, dances and songs to come up as a tuner with grace and dynamism.” –Variety